 New York, NY

-Over the past three years, the Greater Good Gathering has brought together technologists, academics, entrepreneurs, journalists, and government officials from across the country to discuss how technological change is affecting government, society and the economy in this annual conference.
-The goal is to help create innovative answers to how individuals and institutions can advance the “greater good”—through the public, private and non-profit sectors— in this changing environment.
-Everyone interested in technology, the economy, politics and government, or the future should plan to attend.
+The third annual Greater Good Gathering focused on how technology is changing the economy, jobs, and work.
+The conference brought together technologists, academics, entrepreneurs, journalists, and government officials from across the country to discuss how technological change is affecting government, society, and the economy.
+The goal is to help create innovative answers to how individuals and institutions can advance the “greater good”—through the public, private and non-profit sectors—in this changing environment.

 Join the Academy of Political Science and automatically receive Political Science Quarterly.